kmillikin/Advent-Of-Code/2024/README.md

 The input consists of two sections, separated by a blank line.
 The first section has "constraints" of the form X|Y where X and Y are numbers.
 It turns out that they are always two-digit numbers but I didn't rely on that.
-The section section has multiple lines with a comma-separated list of (again, two-digit) numbers on each line.
+The second section has multiple lines with a comma-separated list of (again, two-digit) numbers on each line.

 For some reason that I don't yet know, Chez Scheme's `get-datum` procedure